Arnau478/arnau478.me/about.md

 On the past, I've made a few compilers and interpreters.
 The most successful of all was [Opulus](https://github.com/Arnau478/opulus).

 I switched from Windows to Linux on January 2022.
-Specifically, I now use [Manjaro](https://manjaro.org/) (based on [Arch Linux](https://archlinux.org/)).
+Specifically, I now use [Arch Linux](https://archlinux.org/).
 It really helps me as the main thing I do in my free time is coding!

 I really like C, as it provides all the necessary tools to build low-level software.